don-harris/final-project/README.md

 ## TEAM AGREEMENTS ##

-##Daily Stand-Up Schedule##
+### Daily Stand-Up Schedule
-- stand ups will occure several times a day, the scheduled ones are:
+- Stand ups will occure several times a day, the scheduled ones are:
 - In the morning before coding
 - Before Lunch
 - After the evening clap
-- More can be called through out the day.

 ### CONFLICT RESOLUTION
 - A pair or group dealing with conflict will try to work through it before coming to the group.